mannx/weather/README.md

 	* Better logging
 	* Output needs to be done
 	* Retrieving new weather is done with a GET using a cron job.
 Find better way?
+	* Include some sort of version identification to confirm docker images are up to date

 - Installation:
 	* See docker-compose below